-Since 2011, Syria has been in a state of political upheaval that began with protests and demonstrations against the government.
+The conflict started in 2011, when Syria was thrown into a state of political upheaval that began with protests and demonstrations against the government.
 The region was for years embroiled in a complex war involving powerful international allies on both sides.
 As a result, safety and security have been major concerns for expats living in Syria.
 The expat population is therefore considerably smaller than it once was, but it seems expats and travellers are slowly starting to brave this once-beautiful country once again.

 In the past, Syria was a popular destination for expats who were relocated to work in its petroleum industry or as diplomatic personnel.
 The country had therefore been well prepared to cater for expats with a range of international schools to educate expat children and some excellent private hospitals, and these are sure to start operating again as expats start returning.